Ornamental Gardens With An Intriguing History?

 The fountain switches off when the pond level is lowered before heavy rain or high tides and the pond acts as an overflow reservoir.

-Pickled walnuts have been a delicacy in England since at least the early 1700’s and mentioned in many literary works.
+Pickled walnuts have been a delicacy in England since at least the early 1700s and are mentioned in many literary works.

 In ‘The Pickwick Papers’, published in 1836 by Charles Dickens, chapter 49 reads, “—the first faint glimmerings of returning animation, were his jumping up in bed, bursting out into a loud laugh, kissing the young woman who held the basin, and demanding a mutton chop and a pickled walnut.”